 A number of laboratory tests have been proposed to quantify the mechanisms governing the performance of geosynthetic-reinforced flexible pavements.
 The primary objective of laboratory tests has been to quantify the soil-geosynthetic interaction mechanisms in flexible pavement systems either by measuring the geosynthetic index properties or by replicating the field conditions.
-An important field condition to be replicated is the effect of interface shear provided by geotextiles and interlocking provided by geogrids when used under or within the base course layer of pavements (Figure 13).
-Depending on the adopted approach, the tests reported in the literature can be grouped into two main categories: unconfined and confined tests.
-In unconfined tests, geosynthetic properties are measured in-air, while in confined tests they are measured within confinement of soil.
+An important field condition to be replicated is the effect of interface shear provided by geotextiles and interlocking provided by geogrids when used under or within the base course layer of pavements (Fig. 7).
+Depending on the adopted approach, the tests reported in the literature can be grouped into two main categories: unconfined tests they are measured within confinement of soil.
 The advantages and limitations of the various tests developed in North America in each of these two categories are discussed next.